dianna-ai/dianna/README.md

 ![image](https://github.com/dianna-ai/dianna/assets/25911757/ce0b76b8-f00c-468a-9732-c21704e289f6)

+### IMPORTANT: Hyperparameters
+The XAI methods (explainers) are sensitive to the choice of their hyperparameters!
+In this [work](https://staff.fnwi.uva.nl/a.s.z.belloum/MSctheses/MScthesis_Willem_van_der_Spec.pdf), this sensitivity is researched and useful conclusions are drawn.
+The default hyperparameters used in DIANNA for each explainer are also given in the Tutorials [README](./tutorials).

 ## Dashboard

 Explore the explanations of your trained model using the DIANNA dashboard (for now images, text and time series classification is supported).